jolin-yang/Human-Activity-Classifier/README.md

 ## 🏗️ **Project Overview**

-**Describe:**
+- This was our Fall AI Studio Project for the fall portion of the Break Through Tech Program.

-- How this project is connected to the Break Through Tech AI Program
+- In this project, we were partnered with **Dropbox**, and our Challenge Advisor was **Ameya Bhatawdekar**.
-- Your AI Studio host company and the project objective and scope
+- - **Dropbox**: A cloud workspace designed for storing, sharing, and collaborating on files in real-time.

-- The real-world significance of the problem and the potential impact of your work
+- - The real-world significance of the problem and the potential impact of your work

 ---